IlyaShav/wave-devops-course/README.txt

 prerquisites:
 1.an ECR repository
 2.jenkins installed
-3.jenkins plugins:
-  Docker
-  Docker PipeLine
+3.jenkins plugins: Docker, Docker PipeLine
-4.docker installed
+4.Docker installed

 steps:
 1. enter your jenkins dashboard and choose a new item, pick a pipeline.